 The Lin lab has several projects available for highly motivated graduate students from the BCS (Brain and Cognitive Sciences) and MCN (Molecular and Cellular Neuroscience) graduate programs at MIT.
 If you are interested in checking out our research, drop me (Yingxi) an email and we can set up a time to talk about rotation projects.

-The Lin Lab employs a wide range of techniques, including molecular and cellular biology, biochemistry, mouse genetics, mouse behavior, optogenetics and electrophysiology.
+The Lin Lab employs a wide range of techniques, including molecular and cellular biology, biochemistry, mouse genetics, mouse behavior, optogenetics, imaging and electrophysiology.
 Recent PhDs with a strong background in one or more of these areas are encouraged to apply.
+We are also interested in candidates with strong computational background in bioinformatics and imaging processing.

 Please send application to Yingxi Lin and include: